Herne Hill railway station: Track layout

 There are flat junctions at each end of the station: Herne Hill North Junction, where the lines to Loughborough Junction and Brixton diverge; and Herne Hill South Junction, where the lines to West Dulwich and Tulse Hill diverge.
 Thameslink and Southeastern services cross each other's paths at the junctions, constraining capacity on both routes.
-The station also has a turnback siding on its eastern side, adjacent to Milkwood Road.
+The station also has a turnback siding on its eastern side, adjacent to Milkwood Road; trains using this siding can only access the branch to Loughborough Junction..